Purpose of critiquing:

 One of our most important rules and one of the hardest to understand: Writers may not submit a piece more than once.
 They should respect the group and treat its attention as precious and not to be squandered lightly.
-The group’s initial gut reactions to the actual words on the page are invaluable.
+The group’s initial reactions to the actual words on the page are invaluable.
 The same piece may be critiqued a second time only after many months have elapsed AND the piece has been completely rewritten and is substantially different–different scenes, different POV, different ending, etc. The thinking: this forces writers to give us their personal best the one and only time a piece is read, to learn to solve problems on their own beforehand, to move forward rather than endlessly fiddling with rewrites or first chapters.
 Since new members struggle with this rule, to rephrase—you don’t turn in re-writes to the group until you “get it right.”
 This rule protects both the group and the writer.
 The group is unable to react to a revised version while the original is still fresh in our memory (and we have surprisingly long memories).
 While we do care about you and your novel, the group does not have, nor should it be expected to have, the same unlimited attention, interest, and concern for a novel as its writer.
-Thus reading a piece more than once constitutes abuse of the group.
+Thus reading a piece more than once constitutes a kind of abuse of the group.
 This rule is for the writer’s benefit too.
 A writer usually only sees how to approach a problem scene, especially the opening, after they’ve had feedback on more of the novel.
-So just move on!
+So just move on.
 Infractions of this rule are serious so PLEASE do ask the group leader for clarification if you’re confused.
 (If you need readers of rewritten material, ask for volunteers to critique via email outside of the meeting, or perhaps even find a secondary [online] critique group or critique partner.)

 Because material can only be read once, most members avoid reading first/rough drafts.